 Writing and book publishing runs in my family.
 My grandfather, father, uncle and cousin have all published books.
-I picked up my grandfather's book the other day, a German academic book on the philosophy of knowledge, published in 1931.
+I picked up my grandfather's book the other day, a German academic book on the philosophy of knowledge.
 It struck me that his book addresses the very same theme that I am writing about, namely the forward march of technology and culture in crisis.
 My grandfather was part ofa resistance network in World War II, something which makes me feel very proud.

-I am trying to go more often to the theatre.
-I've recently seen The Captain from Koepenick, a British adaptation of the German play Der Hauptmann von Koepenick .
-I also went to see This House at the National Theatre - a play about vote manipulation in the Westminster Parliament.
-Last year I saw the stage play of Yes, Prime Minister and went to Shakespeare's Globe to see the comedy The Taming of the Shrew.
-I like to support my local arts centre, mostly for indie film showings like the quirky 'Jane Austen Book Club', or slice-of-life Lebanese film Caramel.
-I only watch television in the gym, when the choice tends be between The Jeremy Kyle Show and Homes Under the Hammer!
+I enjoy going to the theatre, and especially like the National Theatre in London, where I've seen The Captain from Koepenick, a British adaptation of the German play Der Hauptmann von Koepenick, and This House - a play about vote manipulation in the Westminster Parliament.
+I've also seen the stage play of Yes, Prime Minister and went to Shakespeare's Globe to see the comedy The Taming of the Shrew.
+I like to support my local arts centre, and enjoy indie film showings.

 I've had to work hard on my personal fitness.
 Being a writer means I spend a lot of time sitting down at the computer, which is really bad for your back, and I do my best to keep flexible and mobile.
 Unfortunately, in 2011, I suffered a back injury that was mis-handled and mis-diagnosed by the so-called professionals and it is made me very sceptical about the quality of medial care for people with back problems.
 It turned out to be a facet joint sprain, which is notoriously difficult to heal and it got worse, indeed, very bad, due to the mis-handling.
-It is only thanks to my own determination that I would like to be fit to work, and to finding one specialist in pilates rehabilitation, that I have recovered.
+It is only thanks to my own determination that I would like to be fit to work, and to finding a specialist in pilates rehabilitation, that I have recovered.
 I still have to be careful and can feel the injured joint, but am able to enjoy normal life again.
-Even so, I did not waste 2011, and took advantage of the enforced lack of mobility to write my next book which will appear in August 2013.
+Even so, I did not waste 2011, and took advantage of the enforced lack of mobility to write my new book which was published by Zed Books in August 2013.

 Now back in fitness and health, I walk, swim or gym every day.
 I do aerobics, pilates and BodyBalance.
 I enjoy horse-riding, and I used to ride at a stables near Windsor, but the back injury has called a halt to riding for the moment.
 As a rider who came to the sport later in life, I've had to focus a great deal on technique, and am a believer in the so-called 'natural horsemanship' methods.
 I occasionally help out at horse events and write for dressage judges.

 I am a member of Maidenhead Speakers, which is a Toastmasters International club for public speaking.
 In 2016-17, I am Area Director for Toastmasters in and around Windsor and Maidenhead.
 In 2015-16, , I was Club President of Maidenhead Speakers - a great honour indeed to be President of such an established and distinguished club.
-I have achieved the Advanced Communicator Bronze award, which means I have completed a total of 20 prepared speeches with a formal written and oral evaluation.
-I'm half way towards the Silver award and I am almost through the Toastmasters Competent Leadership programme.
+I have achieved the Advanced Communicator Silver award, which means I have completed a total of 30 prepared speeches with a formal written and oral evaluation.
 One speech that got particularly positive feedback was 'how to buy designer clothes on ebay'!
 I'm now working towards the next level which is the Gold award.
 I've also achieved the Advanced Leader Bronze award, and the high Performance Leadership Certificate.
 I'm on my way to a DTM.